Mystler/TradfriScripts/README.md

 Assuming you have Ruby installed and got the prerequisite gems via bundler, you also need the coap-client from [libcoap](https://github.com/obgm/libcoap).
 Make sure it supports DTLS.
 Compiling that one can be a bit tedious, especially on Windows, but is not in the scope of this README.

-Then, copy the file `config.sample.yml` to `config.yml` and edit the values to match your needs.
+Then, copy the file `tradfri.sample.yml` to `tradfri.yml` and edit the values to match your needs.
 - `coap_client` should be set to your coap-client executable.
+- `username` is an arbitrary identifier for your app.
+If you just registered a username and missed the key, registration may fail and you have to use another one.
 - `gateway_code` is the code on the bottom of the Trådfri gateway.
 - `gateway_ip` is the gateway's IP address.
 These scripts do not support automatic discovery.
 Check your router's DHCP list for the gateway, or so.

+Connecting to the gateway for the first time will request a personal key for the username you specified.
+This key will be stored in `tradfri.psk` by default.

+In custom scripts, you can also specify other filenames for the config and key files.
+(See example below.)

 Usage
 -----